NUMBER THEORY

 32 - 23 = 1.

-In 1976 R. Tijdeman took the first major step toward showing this is true by proving that for any solution, yq is less than e to the power e to the power e to the power e to the power 730 (a huge number!).
+In 1976 R. Tijdeman took the first major step toward showing this is true by proving that for any solution, y q is less than e to the power e to the power e to the power e to the power 730 (a huge number!).
 Since then this bound has been reduced many times, and it is now know that the larger of p and q is at most 7.78 × 1016 and the smaller is at least 107.
-On April 18, 2002, the Romanian number theorist Preda Mihailescu sent a manuscript to several mathematicians with a proof of the entire conjecture together with an analysis by Yuri Bilu.
-It is expected that as soon as this work is completely reviewed by other mathematicians that Catalan's conjecture will have been proved.
+On 18 April 2002, the Romanian number theorist Preda Mihailescu sent a manuscript to several mathematicians with a proof of the entire conjecture together with an analysis by Yuri Bilu.
+This proof was verified other mathematicians and published in 2004.

 Solutions to Catalan's conjecture and Fermat's last theorem are special cases of the Fermat-Catalan equation: